My Logo Design Process: How to Design a Logo in Three Phases

 You could also argue that the client approached you based on your personal design style.
 They should know what they are getting when hiring you.
 But this isn’t always the case.
 Salvador Dali, for example, created the original Chupa Chups logo, which was not within his signature surrealist tendencies.
 A good designer is kinda like a stylistic chameleon.
 They can adapt to just about any design style while injecting their own expertise and design sensibilities.
 As long as you aren’t strong-armed into copying someone or using someone else’s unique style, you should be able to address most client requests with an iota of decorum.

-How do you avoid designing option after option and get to the core of your client’s needs in a logo?
+How do you avoid designing option after option and get to the core of your client’s logo needs?
 After all, nobody likes to be sent back to the drawing board defeated, frustrated, and confused.
 This is where my logo design process comes in handy.
-I usually create logos for clients in three phases once a contract is in place.
+Once a contract is in place, I usually create logos for clients in three phases.

 Logo Design Process PHASE ONE: